Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety

+It is important to note that our task is not ``de-compilation''.
+It is not to reverse-engineer high-level code from low-level instructions using heuristics.
+As explained earlier, we have the Solidity source code and complete symbol info.
+The SVT-based Boogie code generation is a deterministic algorithm without heuristic guessing.

+For a function postcondition, a Boogie \texttt{assert} is added at the return point of the function in the trace.
+For a contract invariant, an \texttt{asssume} is added at the entry and an \texttt{assert} is added at the exit of the contract.

-\textbf{Inter-contract calls.} A significant advantage of TCT’s concolic approach is the easiness to handle a transaction involving multiple contracts.
+\textbf{Inter-contract calls.} A crucial ability of TCT is to handle a transaction involving multiple contracts.
 The reentrancy transaction in \autoref{sec:moti} is a simple example.
 In \autoref{sec:case}, we will show that a Uniswap transaction usually involves five contracts.
-These contracts call each other through address-references, so it is challenging for a static code analyzer to resolve the addresses of all potential callees.
-TCT does not face this challenge, as every call is resolved in the concrete trace.

 We implement three components to support inter-contract calls.
 First, we give every contract its own stack and memory like in a classical EVM.
 Second, we follow the Ethereum yellow paper \cite{wood2014ethereum} to implement call instructions (\eg, \texttt{CALL, STATICCALL}) and return instructions (\eg, \texttt{RETURN, STOP}).
 This requires correctly modeling EVM’s marshalling and unmarshalling mechanisms for call arguments.
 Third, the call stack also needs to hold symbolic values, because a callee contract address is often a result of the caller contract’s computation.
-Like the data stack in \autoref{fig:evmexe}, we implement the call stack so that its elements are also \texttt{SVT} references.
+Like the data stack in \autoref{fig:evmexe}, we implement the call stack which stores every element as a \texttt{SVT} reference as well.